🎣 Fly Rod Weight Explained (UK Rivers): 3wt vs 4wt vs 5wt for Trout & Grayling

 1️⃣ Choosing too light

-A 3wt sounds appealing, but it’s not beginner-friendly in wind or heavy flows.
+A 3wt sounds appealing, but it is not beginner-friendly in wind or heavy flows.

 2️⃣ Overpowering small rivers